HeardLibrary/workshops/_posts/2016-02-05-audioProduction.md

 * Which one sounds best?
 Worst?
 Which sound acceptable for sharing with colleagues?

 ###Hello World! - Test Recording
-Let's learn how to record, save, edit and export audio.
+We can learn how to record, save, edit and export audio.

-* Create a directory called 'working' and a project sub-directory called helloWorld
+* Create a directory called 'working' and a project sub-directory called helloWorld.
-* Open Audacity
+* Open Audacity.
 * Save as an Audacity project (.aup).
-	* save project in the helloWorld directory
+	* save project in the helloWorld directory.
-* Record "Hello World"
+* Record "Hello World".
-* Save the project
+* Save the project.
 * Close the project, inspect the project directory, and open the .aup file.
 * Try [this editing recipe](http://www.buzzsprout.com/blog/2014/05/02/how-to-get-the-best-sounding-audio-for-your-podcast).
 * Export the audio to MP3.